angulardart/site-angulardart/src/angular/guide/template-syntax.md

   * Many HTML attributes appear to map to properties ... but not in the way you might think!

-  That last category is confusing until you grasp this general rule:
+  That last category is confusing until you grasp the following general rule:

-  **Attributes *initialize* DOM properties and then they are done.
+  **Attributes *initialize* DOM properties and then they're done.
   Property values can change; attribute values can't.**

   For example, when the browser renders `<input type="text" value="Bob">`, it creates a corresponding DOM node with a `value` property *initialized* to "Bob".

-  When the user enters "Sally" into the input box, the DOM element `value` *property* becomes "Sally".
+  When the user enters "Sally" in the input box, the DOM element `value` *property* becomes "Sally".
-  But the HTML `value` *attribute* remains unchanged as you discover if you ask the input element about that attribute: `input.getAttribute('value')` returns "Bob".
+  But the HTML `value` *attribute* remains unchanged, as you discover if you ask the input element about that attribute: `input.getAttribute('value')` returns "Bob".

   The HTML attribute `value` specifies the *initial* value; the DOM `value` property is the *current* value.